 Welwyn Garden City

 Feeling stuck and frustrated?
 Anxious or depressed?
-Repeating familiar patterns which lead to dissatisfaction or hurt?
+Repeating familiar patterns which lead to dissatisfaction or pain?
 In the midst of a great black void with no sense of the way out nor any energy to do so?
 Aware of behaving in a way which sets you up for failure or self-sabotage?
 Facing flashbacks or numbing depersonalisation?
 Have tried other forms of therapy and not achieved what you'd hoped?
-Or maybe you're generally content but something is niggling at you which you want to explore?
+Or maybe you're generally content but something is niggling away inside which you want to explore?

-Whatever your situation, as a Gestalt therapist, also trained in sensorimotor psychotherapy, I will work holistically and compassionately with you (and with your partner if you are coming for couples counselling) to explore any difficult or painful issues you may be facing.
+Whatever your situation, as a Gestalt therapist, also trained in sensorimotor psychotherapy, I will work holistically and compassionately with you to explore any difficult or painful issues you may be experiencing.
 I will also work with you to raise your awareness of yourself and your thoughts, feelings and physical sensations so that you can make sense of what is going on for you and begin to acknowledge how you might be (possibly unconsciously), contributing to your situation.
 As your self-awareness grows, I will work with you to support you implementing new, healthier, habits of living and let go (often the hardest part) of unhelpful beliefs, habits and possibly, relationships which are no longer serving you.

 How I work ...

 Gestalt therapy is an existential/humanistic/embodied therapy which uses the relationship between me (the therapist) and you (the client) as it is unfolding 'right here, right now' to guide the direction of the work.
 This means, unlike some other kinds of counselling which 'talk about' things without looking at 'how' these patterns keep happening in the present, I will take time gently exploring with you how you act right now, and how your past reveals itself through these actions.
 If your history involves some type of trauma, I might, if necessary, precede this awareness raising work with a period of time where we develop your capacity to stay present (i.e. not dissociate or get triggered by an old memory).